ghartsel/GX-Kernel/content/api.md

 structures
 never need to be referenced by an application.

-Because a resource identifier does not change once it is created by the kernel, this primitive only needs to be called once.
+Because a resource identifier doesn't change once it is created by the kernel, this primitive only needs to be called once.